for-giobbe/BASE/tutorial_0.md

 # Tutorial

-This tutorial has been designed to illustrate several possible use of [BASE](https://github.com/for-giobbe/BASE), which reflect real scenarios of analysis.
+This tutorial has been designed to illustrate several possible use of [BASE](https://github.com/for-giobbe/BASE), which reflect real-life scenarios.

 It's subdivided into four different parts: